cojfulfer/Book-Hook/README.md

 Basic Version:
 For now, the basic version of the program will guide the user on what kind of book they would like to read from their library of ‘to-read’ books via the ‘find()’ function.
-At the start of the program, the ‘welcome()’ function asks the user what they would like to do: add a book, remove a book, find a book, or exit the program.
+At the start of the program, the ‘welcome()’ function asks the user what they would like to do: add a book, remove a book, find a book, import a file of their library, output a file of their library, or exit the program.

 The ‘add()’ function will gather book information when the user wants to add a ‘to-read’ book to their library.
 The library will be a dictionary, the title and author(s) of each book will be a key in the dictionary, and the characteristics (e.g. fiction/nonfiction, genre(s), publisher, year published, number of pages, rating percentage) for each book will be the value of that key.

 The ‘remove()’ function will remove a pre-existing book that the user wants to remove from their library.

-Lastly, the ‘find()’ function will ask the user whether they would want to read fiction or nonfiction.
+The ‘find()’ function will ask the user whether they would want to read fiction or nonfiction.
 Then the program will prompt the user to choose from a list of the fiction or nonfiction genres within their library.
 The program will then prompt the user to choose from a list of publishers available for that genre.
 Next, the program will prompt the user to choose from a list of published dates available for that publisher.
 Further, the program will prompt the user to choose from a list of page ranges available for that published date.
 If there are any books remaining at this point, the program will rank them in descending order of rating percentage and display them to the user as the book they will read next.

+The 'output()' function will convert the user's library dictionary to a .txt file for the user to import in future program executions.

+Lastly, the 'process()' function will allow the user to import a .txt file of their library dictionary from previous program executions so that the user wouldn't have to re-enter all books and their characteristics each time they run the program.

 Bonus Version:
 add edition to book classification because 2 books may have the same title and author but they are different books